 Abstract: It has been observed that major surges of hormones are capable of triggering symptoms in women, especially during premenstrual, postpartal as well as Peri Menopausal phases.

 The menopause transition is a time when women experience an increased risk for new onset depression, as well as relapse of depression.
-While there are intersecting symptoms between major depression and depression during menopause, differences suggest ‘perimenopausal depression’ may be a unique subtype of depression associated with characteristic symptoms.(1)
+While there are intersecting symptoms between major depression and depression during menopause (Homeopathy Treatment for Menopause), differences suggest ‘perimenopausal depression’ may be a unique subtype of depression associated with characteristic symptoms.(1)

 It is commonly assumed as menopause is a physiologically observable or ever-present event in humans, the signs or ‘symptoms’ surrounding this event are also general in women.
 It is expected that menopause is predictably attended by hot flushes, sweats, prolonged menstrual irregularities and a host of other ‘symptoms’ including depression, irritability, weight gain, insomnia and dizziness.
 (2)

 But clinically it has been observed that Women may have severe symptoms physically or Major Depression amounting to Psychosis or on the other hand, no ailments at all but increased productivity and freedom due to cessation of menstruation.

 Conclusion: Sociocultural and family factors are more important in the aetiology of mental illness in menopausal women than physiological changes.
 Anxiety and depression in such women do not respond to estrogen therapy, although some cases respond to antidepressants.
 (3) Most of the time MDD is resolved by timely interventions and family support.